maifathy/Musala-Soft-Gateways-Devices/README.md

 ```

 ## Launch
-To launch this web, in your npm console:
+To launch in browser, in your npm console:

 ```
 $ cd ../Musala-Soft-Gateways-Devices/backend